 More specifically, the psychology degree program introduces students to the theoretical and empirical literatures of psychology; teaches them the skills necessary to advance the science of psychology; and encourages them to apply the principles of psychology to the improvement of human welfare.

-The undergraduate degree program is designed to assist students in reaching five major
+The undergraduate degree program is designed to assist students in reaching five major goals:

 Goal 1.
 Knowledge Base of Psychology